richardanaya/web.rs/crates/js-bindgen/README.md

           type: string
 ```

-And turn them into bindings for various languages using `js-wasm`.
+And turn them into code.

 # Rust